Fr0sT-Brutal/Delphi_Compilers/README.md

 Please refer to `CompilersDef.inc` for the list of currently defined capabilities.
 When using "Modern style" defines you'll get the list of available capabilities with Code Insight.

-If you find something to add, feel free to suggest it.
+If you find something to add, feel free to suggest it (please check [CONTRIBUTING.md](CONTRIBUTING.md) first).
 But note only those defines will be added that couldn't be determined via `$IF` clauses.

 WARNING
 -------